federicomariamassari/udacity-rsend/projects/p4/p4-map-my-world.md

 This project is an implementation of Simultaneous Localization And Mapping (SLAM) in ROS with RTAB-Map.

 __Mapping__ is the process of sketching an environment on the fly.
-The robot moves across the room and, via its sensors, collects data to incrementally build maps: LiDAR scans to generate a 2D occupancy grid, depth images to create a 3D point-cloud map.
+The robot moves across the room and, via its sensors, collects data to incrementally build maps: LiDAR scans to generate a 2D occupancy grid, depth images to create a 3D point-cloud view.
 A loop closure mechanism is used to determine whether a location has been seen before.
 If an area already exists in the robot's database, based on the number of features extracted from a particular frame, then it is a known location and like images are merged to create a single, more refined view of that spot.
 Soon, the maps become robust and reliable.
 Feature extraction is performed via Speeded-Up Robust Feature (SURF).

 __Pure Localization__ is the process of understanding if an area has already been explored.
 To perform pure localization (as in [Project 3](../p3/p3-where-am-i.md)), a pre-existing map is required: the map is generally loaded at inception, but its orientation is wrong until the robot recognizes — through a global loop closure — a landmark location present in its database, at which point the map correctly aligns with the environment.